Bill Kraus, MD

 - Phlebotomy services: Trained nursing staff can collect blood samples for analysis or provide IV placement services.

 - mHealth (Wearable) physical activity monitoring services: The HPT Core offers various wearable devices to monitor subjects’ physical activity levels on a continual basis in a real-world setting.
-Available devices include a Jawbone® wristband, an Actigraph accelerometer, and a FitBit® tracking device.
+Frequently used devices include Actigraph accelerometers, Garmin wristbands, or FitBit® tracking devices.

 Research teams interested in requesting services should contact Johanna Johnson, MS at (919) 660-6766 or firstname.lastname@example.org.